Thursday, April 22, 2010

 The ever-rising bar: must one know everything to assess anything?

-A few years ago, NT scholar N. T. Wright said some goofy, inane thing or other — and let's face it, he's made a few — and we (particularly Phil, I think, in the first instance) called him on it, over at Pyro.
+A few years ago, NT scholar N. T. Wright said some goofy, inane thing or other — and let's face it, he's said a few — and we (particularly Phil, I think, in the first instance) called him on it, over at Pyro.

 The woodworks opened, and out poured the Wright fanboys in their smoking-jackets and slippers, demanding a sworn, notarized affidavit certifying that each of us had read and understood each of the approximately 231,517 pages that Dr. Wright had written to date, before venturing to criticize any independent statement he made or wrote about anything, anywhere, ever.